of the Immaculate Heart of Mary

 Resolutions: (Possibly you might want to make your own.)

-+ I will seek Jesus’ saving power in confession.
++ Today, I will seek out Jesus’ teachings.

 Thought for the Day: (To recall your meditation.)